-Important Birth Defect Information: The antidepressant Lexapro®(escitalopram) may increase the risk for birth defects in babies that are exposed to the antidepressant during fetal development.
+Important Birth Defect Information: The antidepressant Lexapro ® (escitalopram) may increase the risk for birth defects in babies exposed to the antidepressant during fetal development.

-Lexapro® is a selective serotonin reuptake inhibitor (SSRI) antidepressant that is manufactured and sold by Forest Laboratories, Inc. It is FDA-approved for the treatment of major depressive disorder and for generalized anxiety disorder in adults and children over 12 years old.
+Lexapro ® is a selective serotonin reuptake inhibitor (SSRI) antidepressant manufactured and sold by Forest Laboratories, Inc. It is FDA-approved for the treatment of major depressive disorder and for generalized anxiety disorder in adults and children over 12 years old.

-It has been reported that Lexapro® and other SSRI antidepressants can cause a multitude of birth defects, including (but not limited to):
+Lexapro® and other SSRI antidepressants link to multitude of birth defects, including (but not limited to):

-The major healthcare system Kaiser Permanente published a study in mid-2011 revealing that the children of women who were treated with Lexapro® or a similar SSRI during their pregnancies are twice as likely to be diagnosed with autismcompared to women who did not take such medications during their pregnancies.
+The major healthcare system Kaiser Permanente published a study in mid-2011 revealing that the children of women treated with Lexapro® or a similar SSRI during their pregnancies are twice as likely diagnosed with autism compared to women who did not take such medications during their pregnancies.

 Autism is a spectrum of related disorders.
 Symptoms of autism appear in infancy and early childhood.
 They vary in severity, but most children with autism have problems communicating verbally and non-verbally, relating to others and behaving properly.